andrewevans1/DevOpsFinal/README.md

   ```
   in the Command field.
 6. Under Post-build Actions select Add post-build action > Archive the artifacts.
-7. Enter "demo/target/*.jar, Dockerfile" in the Files to archive field.
+7. Enter "demo/target/*.jar, Dockerfile, webServerDocker.yaml" in the Files to archive field.
 8. Under Post-build Actions select Add post-build action > Build other projects.
 9. Enter "Test" in the Projects to build field, and select Trigger only if build is stable.